Chapter 3: The Appearance of Angsty Sue (or Maybe Angsty Sooz)

 Mary Sue rolled her eyes at them and let herself into the Dean's office.

-"Knocking is a luxury in this day and age."
-He sighed, holding the phone out to her.
+"Knocking is a luxury in this day and age," the Dean said with a sigh.
+He held the phone out to her.
 "One that most of my students don't understand."

 Mary Sue nervously took the phone, more than a little worried by the Dean's low and unthrilled tone.
 "Hello?"